 Providing great content on your site is one thing, but proving the validity of what you’re claiming can make a big difference.

 For example, if you’re writing an article on a medical topic, it makes sense to quote and link to the American Medical Association.
 The more trusted you are, the more people will view you as a valuable resource.

-Even if you don’t have a blog with articles to promote, being active on social media can increase your site traffic.
-Google Plus is particularly important when it comes to ranking well within Google, so make sure to get a business profile set up and start sharing pertinent content.
+Even if you don’t have a blog with articles to promote, being active on social media can increase brand awareness and also, your site traffic.

 Powerful SEO can take time – both to implement and to reap results.
-But, with a little patience, your efforts are sure to pay off.
+It may take a little trial and error but, with a little patience, your efforts are sure to pay off.